JRC1995/GRU-Text-Generator/README.md

 This work is based on the character level model as described on [Andrej Karpathy's blog](http://karpathy.github.io/2015/05/21/rnn-effectiveness/).

-There are other implementations of auto-text-generators in Keras.
+There are other implementations of auto-text-generators in Keras available in net.
 This one only have some minor differences.
 I used multilayered (no. of layers specified during runtime) GRU (Gated Recurrent Unit) for this model along with save, load and checkpoint mechanisms; also with some runtime options for loading a model or starting training from scratch and so on.

 More about GRU, [here](https://arxiv.org/abs/1412.3555).

-As it can be noted I made two separate implementations: stateful and stateless.
+I made two separate implementations: stateful and stateless.

 This is what basically happens when stateful is enabled: